WorldHellow/Hallucinations-C2T/README.md

 # Hallucinations-C2T

-Code for the paper "Tackling Hallucinations in Neural Chart Summarization", (to appear in INLG 2023)
+Code for the paper "Tackling Hallucinations in Neural Chart Summarization" (Presented in INLG 2023).

 Training and inference code is adapted from huggingface T5 [documentation](https://huggingface.co/docs/transformers/model_doc/t5).